Danny Noppert: 2025

 Noppert was eliminated from the 2025 World Championship in his opening match, suffering a 3–1 defeat to Ryan Joyce.
 He returned to winning ways at the World Masters by reaching the semi-finals of the tournament, including a victory over defending champion Stephen Bunting in the quarter-finals.
 He lost 5–2 to eventual title winner Luke Humphries.
 Representing the Netherlands, he reached the semi-finals of the World Cup of Darts with teammate Gian van Veen, where the pair were beaten 8–5 by runners-up Wales.

 Noppert was the runner-up at the Hungarian Darts Trophy in September, losing 8–7 to Niko Springer.
 He was a semi-finalist at the next three major events: the World Grand Prix, the European Championship and the Grand Slam.

-After the Grand Slam, Danny Noppert reached a joint-career high ranking of seventh in the PDC Order of Merit.
+2026

+Noppert entered the 2026 World Championship with a career-high ranking of world number six.
+He won his first-round match 3–1 against Jurjen van der Velde.
+In the second round, Noppert trailed debutant Justin Hood 2–0 but took the match to a deciding set, which he lost in a sudden-death leg after missing a match dart.
+The match was described as an "epic" and an "Alexandra Palace classic" due to its high quality and dramatic play.
+In April, Noppert reached his fourth European Tour final at the German Darts Grand Prix, where he lost 8–5 to Nathan Aspinall.

 Personal life

 Noppert is married; he and his wife have two children.
+His mother, Aleida, died in 2017; his walk-on song, "High Hopes" by Panic! at the Disco, is a tribute to her, with Noppert describing the lyric "Mama said don't give up" as an important one to him in a 2026 interview.

+Noppert is nicknamed "the Freeze" due to his calmness on stage and as a reference to his home province, Friesland.
 In a 2025 interview, Noppert revealed he has attention deficit hyperactivity disorder (ADHD).